Allen-Synthesis/EuroPi/software/contrib/master_clock.md

 - Press and hold button 2 for 2 seconds to enter configuration mode
 - Use knob 2 to select the division you want that that output.
 Setting a division to zero will produce random fluctuations between 0V and +5V.
 - Exit configuration mode by pressing button 2 to move to the next screen

+# Selecting a Clock Source

+Master clock can generate its own clock, or use an external clock.
+Enter clock source configuration mode using a long press on button 1.
+Pressing either button 1 or button 2 will configure and save the clock source.

+If using an external clock, patch the clock source into the din jack - the clock source should ideally send a gate/trigger longer than 9ms to avoid issues.

+Note that when using an external clock, the reset functionality using the din jack is disabled.

+# Randomizing pulses

+Selecting a clock division of 'r' will cause pulses to be sent randomly from the configured output.
+Note that the 'r' option is at the end (far right) of the division options.